Origin and OriginPro

 Use the Quick Peak Gadget to interactively perform peak finding, baseline subtraction, and peak integration of data from a graph.

 The Quick Fit Gadget lets you perform linear, polynomial, or nonlinear curve fitting on data plots in a graph.
 Notice the label on top of the ROI displaying the slope and Pearson's r from a linear fit .
 The label updates dynamically as the ROI is moved or resized.

 The Cluster Gadget available in OriginPro lets you interact with data in a graph within a region of interest (ROI).
-The ROI can be rectangular or elliptical.
+The ROI can be rectangular, elliptical, polygon or arbitrary hand-draw shape.
 The tool provides statistics on data inside and outside the ROI, and also lets you copy, clear, mask or delete selected data.